BackofenLab/IntaRNA/doc/refactor/1-current-state.md

 - `08d375e` exposed stale cell incumbents in all three affected heuristic families and the ensemble direct/loop control-flow defects in five focused sections; `96c14b3` reset the incumbents and corrected the ensemble guard.
+- `0c9cbc1` exposed the unusable output-hub forwarder and zero report count;
+  `ce0599b` aligned its public forwarding call and `87f45f1` returns the documented maximum child count.
-- Established the current 33-case / 3,927-assertion API gate at `96c14b3`.
+- Established the current 34-case / 3,934-assertion API and 20-case CLI gate at
+  `87f45f1`.

 The discussion once calls the phase-1 document `refactor-changelog.md`; no such file exists and the same phase otherwise consistently requires